-On a nationwide basis, estimates of the return to cognitive skills controlling for college degree remain quite stable at 10% for full-time workers with at least a high school degree from 2007 to 2018.
+On a nationwide basis, estimates of the return to a one-standard-deviation increase in cognitive skills controlling for college degree remain quite stable from 2007 to 2018 at 10 % for full-time workers with at least a high school degree.
 But, over the same time period, the college premium relative to high school graduation declines sharply by over 20 percentage points.
 For all three waves of the CHIP data, the return to cognitive skills is weakly higher for female and younger workers, while the return to a college degree is significantly higher for older workers.
 For all demographic groups, the decline in the return to a college degree from 2007 to later years is salient.